Kanda09/Workshop-Godot/Initiation-Godot.md

 ## Create a Level Map

+Okay now we want a real game ! (and test your player movement)

 ### Scene MainGame
-Okay now we want a real game ! (and test you player movement)

-Let's start why the creation of the "MainGame" scene!
+Let's start whith the creation of the "MainGame" scene!
 I'ts where you collect all the scenes (player, plateform, ennemies)

-You have to do :
+Todo List :
 - Creation of the "MainGame" scene
 - Add "Player" scene in the "MainGame" scene
 - Add a Camera that follow the player